sunsided/box-search-strategy/README.md

 > -----------------
 > ```

+One could argue that if at least one coin is located in the top row, Alice has an edge over Bob.
+If all coins are in the second row, Bob has an edge over alice.
+Since the distribution of coins is uniform, they might have equal chance.

-This problem is not inherently paradoxical, but it might feel paradoxical at first glance due to our intuitive assumptions about symmetry and fairness.
+This is incorrect, which might feel paradoxical at first glance due to our intuitive assumptions about symmetry and fairness.
 Here's a breakdown:

 1. **Symmetry Intuition:**
   At first glance, Alice and Bob seem to have symmetric roles.
 Both are searching for coins in the same grid, with the same probabilities assigned to each box containing a coin.